Unfired clay remains the most commonly used material for sculpture in the Himalayas.

 Large clay statues can serve as main images in temples.
 Clay bricks often form the base of these statues.
 A wooden armature provides the underlying structure and helps secure the sculpture to the wall.
 Smaller clay images, in the round and in relief, are created using molds.
 Clay plaques (tsatsa), made by pressing clay into metal molds, are mass produced and often deposited in stupas to accumulate religious merit.

-The video below shows craftspeople making tsatsas in Dharamsala, India.
+The videos below shows craftspeople making a clay sculpture in Bhutan (fig. 1) and tsatsas in Dharamsala, India (fig. 2).